Snowfable/home-ed-resources/index.md

 ## The Homeschool Scientist
 Find experiment ideas, curriculum choices, science resources, expert advice and more!
 [Experiment here.](https://thehomeschoolscientist.com/category/experiments/)

+## The Paleontology Portal
+A US resource for anyone interested in paleontology, from the professional in the lab to the interested amateur scouting for fossils to the student in any classroom.
+[Dig here.](http://paleoportal.org/index.php)

 ## Theatre Folk Resources
 From monologues, two person scenes, playwriting to group scenes, directing and playwriting.
 [Act here.](https://www.theatrefolk.com/free-resources)